There is already a significant amount of documentation on installing a Shibboleth SP notably:

 </MetadataProvider>

-.
+The Shibboleth SP installation needs to be configured to map attributes received from the IdP - in /etc/shibboleth/attribute-map.xml.
 Change the attribute mapping definition by either editing the file and uncommenting attributes to be accepted, or replace the file with the recommended Tuakiri attribute-map.xml file mapping all Tuakiri attributes (and optionally comment out those attributes not used by your SP).
 This can be conveniently done with

 wget -O /etc/shibboleth/attribute-map.xml https://github.com/REANNZ/Tuakiri-public/raw/master/shibboleth-sp/attribute-map.xml